Tuesday, 29 April 2008

 Age and desirability

 I was with a friend and we were talking about the most beautiful Italians.
-I told him about a blog post I had written some time ago about my favourite Italian sex symbols and that I had put Alba Parietti and Sabrina Ferrilli in my top list.
+I told him about a blog post I had written some time ago about my favourite Italian sex symbols in which, I had put Alba Parietti and Sabrina Ferrilli in my top list.

 "What?" he said horrified, "but they are old!!!"